Poncie Ponce

-Poncie Ponce (born Ponciano Tabac Ponce; April 10, 1933 – July 19, 2013) was an American actor, musician and stand-up comedian.
-Born in Maui, Hawaii, he moved to Los Angeles, where from 1959–1963 he played the role of cab driver Kazuo Kim in the Warner Bros. detective series Hawaiian Eye, on the ABC television network.
+Poncie Ponce (born Ponciano Tabac Hernandez; April 10, 1933 – July 19, 2013) was an American actor, musician and stand-up comedian.
+Born in Maui, Hawaii, he moved to Los Angeles, where from 1959 to 1963 he played the role of cab driver Kazuo Kim in the Warner Bros. detective series Hawaiian Eye on the ABC television network.
 In 1961, Ponce was at the forefront of a growing national interest in martial arts when he opened a karate studio in North Hollywood.